 Base Salary.
 The amount of an executive officer's annual incentive bonus is generally based upon the level of achievement of the corporate performance metric as well as individual performance and accomplishments for the applicable year, including the degree to which predetermined regional or department goals are achieved.
-The base salary component of the formula is the executive's 2017 annualized base salary.
+The base salary component of the formula is the executive's 2018 annualized base salary.

 Target Bonus.
 The target bonus percentage, which the Compensation Committee sets each year, is a percentage of the executive's base salary and is the amount the executive could earn based upon the corporate performance portion of the bonus assuming the Company achieved its target goals and the executive achieved his individual objectives and otherwise met performance expectations.
-The target bonus percentages for 2017 were based on each executive's position and were set to be generally consistent with market data and the range of total direct compensation that the Compensation Committee targets for the NEOs.
-The 2017 target bonus percentage for each NEO was unchanged from 2016, with the exception of Mr. Lynch.
-Mr. Lynch's target bonus percentage was increased from 55% to 65% in 2017 as a result of his promotion to the role of Chief Financial Officer.
-The increased bonus percentage was consistent with market data and the structure of previous incumbents in the Chief Financial Officer role.
-The target bonus percentages for 2017 are set out in the table under "-2017 Annual Incentive Payouts," below.
+The target bonus percentages for 2018 were based on each executive's position and were set to be generally consistent with market data and the range of total direct compensation that the Compensation Committee targets for the NEOs.
+The 2018 target bonus percentage for each NEO was unchanged from 2017.
+The target bonus percentages for 2018 are set out in the table under "-2018 Annual Incentive Payouts" below.
 As discussed below, the actual bonus payouts for each executive can vary from zero to 200% of such executive's target bonus percentage.

 EBITDA Modifier.
-Adjusted EBITDA was chosen as the corporate performance metric for 2017 because the primary objective for 2017 was sustaining the Company's earnings growth and increasing liquidity.
+Adjusted EBITDA was chosen as the corporate performance metric for 2018 because the primary objective for 2018 was sustaining the Company's earnings growth and increasing liquidity.
 In addition, many of the Company's investors value the Company based upon multiples of EBITDA.
-The 2017 adjusted EBITDA performance goals were set at threshold, target and maximum levels by the Compensation Committee in January 2017.
-In setting these goals, the Compensation Committee considered the Company's 2016 performance, the Company's 2017 operational goals, and the 2017 budget.
+The 2018 adjusted EBITDA performance goals were set at threshold, target and maximum levels by the Compensation Committee in January 2018.
+In setting these goals, the Compensation Committee considered the Company's 2017 performance, the Company's 2018 operational goals, and the 2018 budget.
 Prior to approving the goals, the Compensation Committee discussed them with management and with its outside compensation consultant.

-The threshold, target and maximum adjusted EBITDA performance goals for 2017 were \$42.7 million, \$52.7 million, and \$60.2 million, respectively.
+The threshold, target and maximum adjusted EBITDA performance goals for 2018 were \$106.7 million, \$116.6 million, and \$126.3 million, respectively.
 No annual incentive bonus is paid unless the threshold performance goal is achieved.
-The target performance goal was consistent with the Company's budget for 2017 and approximately 9% greater than the 2016 target performance goal.
-The 2017 target goal reflected both an anticipated increase in sales in 2017 as well as the significant negative effect that changes in foreign currency rates were expected to have upon the Company's business.
+The target performance goal was consistent with the Company's budget for 2018 and approximately 121% greater than the 2017 target performance goal.
+The 2018 target goal reflected both an anticipated increase in sales in 2018 as well as the significant positive effect the 2017 acquisitions travisMathew and OGIO were expected to have on the Company's business.
 The EBITDA Modifier is capped even if performance exceeds the maximum goals.